Documentation

 Writing Scripts

-There are no restrictions on the type of executable you can use, for as long as they write to standard output.
+CmdBar has no restirctions on the type of executable a user uses, as long as the script or executable writes to standard output.

 Note